cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 This function accepts a database value and the id (or lookup ref) of a user, and tells you whether or not that user has ever been a tenant.
-The function is referentially transparent, because it computes it answer solely from its arguments, and both the arguments are immutable values.
+The function is referentially transparent, because it computes its answer solely from its arguments, and both the arguments are immutable values.
 Score!

 ## Writing data

 Writing data in Datomic means calling `(d/transact conn)`, and the peer connection is _not_ an immutable value.
-For instance, running `(d/db conn)` will produce different values at different points in time.
-So for writes, we must solve the problem another way.

-Datomic transactions consist of a sequence of either database functions or entity maps.
-You compile everything that goes in a transaction, and send it off in one go.
+Datomic transactions consist of a sequence of either transactor function invocations or entity maps.
+You compile everything that goes into a transaction into one data structure, and send it off in one go.
 This means that all the work that goes into putting data into the database actually goes into building an immutable data structure that is put into the database with one function call.
 By moving that last function call out